 Typically, meditation retreats include some instruction on a specific technique or approach for meditating, but then you're on your own to practice in silence.
 If you've only ever meditated with someone guiding you - through an app, or live in a meditation class - you may feel a bit lost or uncertain of how to handle being in silence.
 We recommend sitting on your own a few times before going on a retreat.

 On the other hand, if you've only ever meditated solo, your first experience of doing it while sitting next to someone else who's also meditating may be unsettling.
 We recommend having your first group meditation experience in a shorter, less intense environment than a retreat.
 Find a meditation group near you, or come to one of our classes, to get a taste of what it's like.
 Then, you'll be better prepared to go on a retreat.

 If your answered yes to any of these questions, you're probably ready to go on a retreat.
 If you answered yes to all of them, there's no question.
-Join us at our day-long retreat this fall, and see what it's like to get away for a day of silence.
+Join us at our next day-long retreat, and see what it's like to get away for a day of silence.

 What are your favorite places to go on retreat?
 Tell us in the comments below!